Keto Sourdough MasterClass™ — Ingredients

 - A slightly bitter, nutty flavour

-- Good protein content, creating a moderate gluten network (refers to a balance in the development of gluten proteins that provides enough structure for baked goods to hold their shape and rise properly, while still maintaining a tender texture and not becoming overly tough or chewy)
+- Good protein content, creating a moderate gluten network — enough structure for baked goods to hold their shape and rise properly, while still maintaining a tender texture

 - Denser texture in baked goods compared to white flour